daehwa00/daehwa00/README.md

   - Led the initiative for autonomous navigation in colonoscopy procedures.
   - Constructed and optimized simulation environments to test and validate AI models.

-  🛫 **AIER Project Researcher**
+  🛫 **AIER Project Researcher Leader**
-  - Researcher in the collaborative ML project between Korea Air & Airbus.
+  - Researcher in the collaborative DL project between Korea Air & Airbus.
   - Dedicated to enhancing flight robustness through advanced AI algorithms.
   - Pioneered vulnerability research using Explainable AI, providing insights into potential weaknesses and areas for improvement in aviation AI systems.